jonnonz1/nz-statute-book/acts/public/1977/wild-animal-control-act-1977.md

 (5A) The Director-General must not issue, under subsection (5), any permit to keep an animal in captivity unless the Director-General is satisfied that—
   (a) the enclosure or land on which, or the conveyance in which, the animal will be kept or conveyed is suitable to contain the animal in a manner that will prevent its escape; or
   (b) the animal will be secured with some suitable restraining device to prevent its escape.
-(6) The Director-General shall not issue, or concur in issuing, any permit or licence in respect of the keeping of any species of wild animal in captivity in any part of any national park or, forest sanctuary, nature reserve, scientific reserve, or scenic reserve.
+(6) The Director-General shall not issue, or concur in issuing, any permit or licence in respect of the keeping of any species of wild animal in captivity in any part of any national park, forest sanctuary, nature reserve, scientific reserve, or scenic reserve.
 (7) The Director-General may refuse to issue, or to concur in issuing, any permit or licence to which any of the foregoing provisions of this section apply, or may issue or concur in issuing any such permit or licence for such period and subject to such conditions as he thinks fit.
 (8) Any permit or licence to which any of the foregoing provisions of this section apply may relate to a specified animal, or to all animals of a specified species or class or of specified species or classes or to a specified number or specified numbers of any of them.
 (9) Any such permit or licence that is issued by the Director-General may at any time be revoked by him if the permit or licence holder fails to comply with any of the provisions of this Act or any regulations made thereunder, whether the permit or licence was issued before or after the commencement of this Act: